-- 2. Remove the unnecessary portion of the horizontal line. - Select the Simple Trim tool.
+- 2. Remove the unnecessary portion of the horizontal line. - Select the Simple Trim tool from the Trim Tools palette of from the context menu.

 The Message Line reads, Simple Trim: Pick section to trim [Shift = Select boundary, Ctrl = Relimit (Windows) or Option = Relimit (Macintosh)].